 (5) the mental and physical health of all individuals involved;

 (6) the physical violence or threat of physical violence by the child’s potential custodian, whether directed against the child or directed against another person;

 (7) the occurrence of ongoing abuse… whether directed against the child or directed against another person;

 (8) the willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the child;

 (9) whether one of the parents is a sex offender; and

 (10) the terms of a parent’s military family-care plan that a parent must complete before deployment if a parent is a member of the United States Armed Forces who is being deployed.
 750 ILCS 5/602.

 If your divorce involves minor children, we can meet with you to explain how the Best Interest Test is used, and how we will fight aggressively on your behalf in seeking to achieve your child custody goals.
-Please call our office for a free consultation, and we can explain to you how child custody is handled in Illinois.
+Contact us today so that we can explain to you how child custody is handled in Illinois.
 In the interim, the following links go to other portions of our website that discuss child support in Illinois matters.